Christine Todd Whitman: Cabinet and administration

+Vice presidential speculation

+Whitman was mentioned as a potential Republican vice presidential candidate in 1996.

 According to The New York Times, Whitman "seemed to be on a short list of vice presidential candidates in 2000, right up until July 8, 2000 – days before the opening of the Republican National Convention in Philadelphia – when a four-year-old photograph surfaced showing an oddly smiling Governor Whitman, surrounded by law enforcement agents, frisking a black drug suspect on a street in Camden".
 In 1996, Whitman had joined a New Jersey State Police patrol in Camden, New Jersey.
 During the patrol, the officers stopped a 16-year-old African American male named Sherron Rolax and frisked him.
 The police did not find any contraband on Rolax's person, but Whitman frisked the youth as well.
 A state trooper photographed the act.
 In 2000, the image of the smiling governor frisking Rolax was published in newspapers statewide, drawing criticism from civil rights leaders who saw the incident as a violation of Rolax's civil rights and an endorsement of racial profiling by Whitman (especially since Rolax was not arrested or charged).
 Whitman later told the press that she regretted the incident, and pointed to her efforts in 1999 to oppose the New Jersey State Police force's racial profiling practices.
-In 2001, Rolax learned about the photograph and sued Whitman in federal court, claiming that the search was illegal and constituted an invasion of privacy.
-The appeals court agreed that the act did suggest "an intentional violation" of Rolax's rights, and that he "was detained and used for political purposes by his governor", but upheld the trial court's decision that it was too late to sue.

 Ultimately, then-Republican presidential nominee George W. Bush selected Dick Cheney as his running mate in the 2000 presidential election.